AriMarkSodhi/alarm-inventory-reactive-take2/README.md

 # alarminventory-reactive

+take 2 adds more robustness around reactive approach and a resource microservice - mostly stubbed out for now.

 The intent of this exercise is to use Spring boot to explore exposing an alarm model; alarm definitions, alarm instances and the resources that they are raised by via a reactive REST API.
 Resource represent device equipment and facilities.
 They have a containment model.
 These equipment and facilities represent